robverhoef/PoGoTelegramBot/ReadMe.md

 # Pogo Telegram Bot

-Please note: *Early Work In Progress*

 This project is based on [Telegraf](https://telegraf.js.org/).
 You will need to have some experience with Telegram bots; know how to initialize a bot with Botfather, set inline mode, etc.
-Although it is being used in the wild; there are no guarantees this will work for you, yet.
-Your mileage may vary…

 How you run this bot is entirely up to you.
 This version does run behind a SSL enabled proxy or, for example, [ngrok](https://ngrok.com) out of the box.
 But for a real standalone version additional code will be required to handle SSL certificates since this bot is using a [Webhook](https://core.telegram.org/bots/api#getting-updates).